The LYMPH Trial - Microsurgical Versus Conservative Treatment of Chronic Breast Cancer Associated Lymphedema (LYMPH)

 Time Frame: two time assessment at baseline and 15 month after randomization

-One of the most widely used PRO (patient reported outcome) instruments in chronic BCRL (breast cancer related lymphedema) is the LYMPH-ICF-UL-Questionnaire (Lymphedema Functioning Disability and health questionnaire for upper limb lymphedema), a rigorously developed and validated PRO instrument specific to BCRL.
-This questionnaire assesses the impairments in function, activity limitations and participation restrictions of patients with upper LE (limb lymphedema).
-It is a validated questionnaire, consisting of 29 items (questions) across five different domains.
-Each item is scored on a VAS (visual analog scale) ranging from 0 to 10.
+The LYMPH-ICF-UL-Questionnaire (Lymphedema Functioning Disability and health questionnaire for upper limb lymphedema) is a widely used, rigorously developed, and validated patient-reported outcome (PRO) instrument for chronic breast cancer-related lymphedema.
+It assesses the impairments in function, activity limitations and participation restrictions of patients with upper limb lymphedema (LE).
+Consisting of 29 items (questions) across five different domains, each item is scored on a VAS (visual analog scale) ranging from 0 to 10.
 The total score on the LYMPH-ICF is equal to the sum of the item scores divided by the total number of answered items.
 A higher score on the Lymph-ICF indicates a greater impact on the functioning in daily life related to upper limb LE.
+This questionnaire helps determine if lymphatic surgery improves quality of life and patient satisfaction compared to conservative therapy.

 two time assessment at baseline and 15 month after randomization